royskchan/DApps-InvestNetwork/README.md

 ## Introduction
 InvestNetwork is a decentralized social network for share investment portfolio.
 You can share your portfolio as well as subscribe other people's portfolio.

 This sample project uses **Node** as middle tier, and uses private blockchain **ganache-cli** as storage.
-The smart contract inside the blockchian can store a portfolio publihsed by user.
+The smart contract inside the blockchian can store a portfolio published by user.

 ## Environment Setup
 The game is built on **Node** and requires **truffle**  and **ganache-cli** for running it.